Improving linear quantile regression for replicated data: Analysis of tropical cyclone data

-We now use the WLS and the KB estimator to fit model \eqref{model1} to the tropical cyclone data considered in \cite{Nature_2008} and available at {http://myweb.fsu.edu/jelsner/temp/extspace\\ /globalTCmax4.txt}.
-The satellite based data set consists of lifetime maximum wind speed (metre per second) for each of the 2097 cyclone occurred globally over the years 1981 to 2006.
-The focus is on the upper quantiles, as these are the storms that may cause major damage.
+We now use the WLS, KB and WKB estimators to fit model \eqref{model1} to the tropical cyclone data considered in \cite{Nature_2008} and available at {http://myweb.fsu.edu/jelsner/temp /extspace/globalTCmax4.txt}.
+This satellite based data set consists of lifetime maximum wind speed (metre per second) for each of the 2097 cyclones occurred globally over the years 1981 to 2006.
+If the year (or any other variable which is observed yearly) is used as covariate, it has 26 distinct values with about 80 replications per year.
+We start with two covariates: year and annually averaged global sea-surface temperature (SST), available from above website.
+The focus is on the upper quantiles, representing higher wind speed storms that generally cause major damage.

-In Table~\ref{tab3}, we report the KB estimator (also used by \cite{Nature_2008}) along with the WLS estimator for the cyclone data at the 0.85, 0.9, 0.95, 0.975 and 0.99 quantiles.
-We also show the large sample standard errors of the above two estimators of the intercept and the slope parameters.
-We observe that the WLS estimator has less standard error in all the cases.
+In Table~\ref{tab-data-1}, we report the KB estimate (used by \cite{Nature_2008}) of the intercept and slope parameters along with the WLS and the WKB estimates for the cyclone data at the 0.85, 0.9, 0.95 and 0.99 quantiles.
+We also report the asymptotic standard errors of the three estimators.
+We observe that the WLS and the WKB estimators have smaller standard error in all the cases.
+The two covariates have a high degree of linear correlation (larger than 0.81) and one or the other regression coefficient turns out be insignificant at level~0.05.
+The conflicting signs of the regression coefficients obtained by the different methods in the case of $\tau=0.99$ are explained by the collinearity between the covariates.

+In order to avoid collinearity, we follow \cite{Nature_2008} in choosing the year as the sole variable for explaining quantiles of the maximum wind speed and we report the results in Table~\ref{tab-data-2}.
+The KB estimator continues to have larger asymptotic standard error than the other two estimators.
+In particular, the KB estimator of the slope parameter for the quantile $\tau=0.95$ is less than two standard errors away from 0.
+None of the slope estimators produced by the WLS and WKB methods has this weakness.
+These findings point towards extreme cyclones becoming progressively more fierce over the years.

-Figure~\ref{fig1} shows the observed wind speeds in successive years and the regression lines fitted by the WLS method for the 0.85, 0.9, 0.95, 0.975 and 0.99 quantiles.
-It may be observed that higher quantiles generally have positive slopes of the fitted regression lines, which point towards extreme cyclone becoming progressively more fierce over the years.
+Figure~\ref{fig1} shows the observed wind speed in successive years and the regression lines along with locus of pointwise confidence limits, obtained from the KB, the WLS and the WKB methods for two chosen quantiles: 0.9 and 0.95.
+The confidence intervals are narrower for the latter estimators, and they overlap.